wp-plugins/twitter-widget-with-styling/readme.txt

 6. Add your Twitter Name and your Twitter ID from the code you got from Twitter.
 7. Enjoy!

+= Todo list =

+There are some improvements that can be made:

+* Support only this plugin, not just blindly the first Twitter Widget.
+* Add the stylesheet to every widget, not just the first one.

 == Frequently Asked Questions ==

 = How do I edit the stylesheet? =